bchewy/localboost/README.md

 ## Technical Mumbo Jumbo
 React, NodeJS.
 Deployed on Vercel to scale, possible integration with VM Tanzu as a sandbox system for development work!

+Understanding our directories:
+--AI_prototype : where we first tested our API call to OpenAI's GPT4 access by our team --teleport_frontend : our intended frontend that we weren't able to make full use of, but you'll see bits and pieces there in our final MVP.
+--yiji_aith : authentication files by one of our team_members prototyping work --main : The root of our MVP, the project is deployed live from here.